 Face masks are meant to prevent both larger droplets and smaller aerosol particles we exhale from spreading, by capturing these particles as they exit our airways when we cough, sneeze or talk.

-There a few different designs of reusable face covering, from pleated cotton masks that mimic the design of disposable surgical masks, to moulded masks, those with disposable filters and face coverings with special antimicrobial coatings.
+Reusable face coverings come in many different designs: from pleated cotton masks, to moulded masks, those with disposable filters and face coverings with special antimicrobial coatings.